CraZySacX/node-jdbc/README.md

 });
 ```

 - **Automatically Closing Idle Connections**

-<p>If you pass a **maxidle** property in the config for a new connection pool,
+If you pass a **maxidle** property in the config for a new connection pool,
-*pool.reserve()* will close stale connections, and will return a sufficiently fresh connection, or a new connection.  **maxidle** can be number representing the maximum number of milliseconds since a connection was last used, that a connection is still considered alive (without making an extra call to the database to check that the connection is valid).
+`pool.reserve()` will close stale connections, and will return a sufficiently fresh connection, or a new connection.  **maxidle** can be number representing the maximum number of milliseconds since a connection was last used, that a connection is still considered alive (without making an extra call to the database to check that the connection is valid).
 If **maxidle** is a falsy value or is absent from the config, this feature does not come into effect.
-This feature is useful, when connections are automatically closed from the server side after a certain period of time, and when it is not appropriate to use the connection keepalive feature.</p>
+This feature is useful, when connections are automatically closed from the server side after a certain period of time, and when it is not appropriate to use the connection keepalive feature.

 ## Usage
 Some mininal examples are given below.
 I've also created a